Flevy Management Insights Case Study

 Explore more Design for X deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Design for X. These resources below were developed by management consulting firms and Design for X subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Design for X templates below that were developed by management consulting firms and Design for X subject matter experts.

 Aligning Design for X with Corporate Strategy